BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_4_Using_PSBTs_in_Libwally.md

 This section could be an entire chapter, as working with PSBTs at a low level is very intensive work that requires much more intensive manipulating of inputs and outputs than was the case in [Chapter 7](07_0_Expanding_Bitcoin_Transactions_PSBTs.md).
 Instead this section shows the basics: how to extract information from a PSBT, and how to begin creating one.

-> :fire: ***What is the Power of PSBTs in Libwally?*** Obviously, you can already do all of this in `bitcoin-cli`, and it's simpler because a lot of the drudgery is taken care of.
+> :fire: ***What is the Power of PSBTs in Libwally?*** Obviously, you can already do all of this in `bitcoin-cli`, and it's simpler because Bitcoin Core manages a lot of the drudgery.
 The advantage of using Libwally is that it can be run offline, so it could be Libwally that's sitting on the other side of a hardware device that your `bitcoin-cli` is communicating to with HWI.
 This is, in fact, one of the major points of PSBTs: to be able to manipulate partially signed transactions without needing a full node.
 Libwally enables it.

 ## What's Next?